theRealestAEP/GoLang/README.md

 Directiory Map
 ------------------------------
+this is a collection of fun scripts and expirements regarding go Lang and unconventional usage

 Windows SH Injection
 - A windows shell script injector.
 You need to encrypt a SH payload with the given encrypter and bind it to the stub